-What: If you are unsure where to start looking for a knowledgeable mental health professional, start by contacting the American Psychological Association (APA) or the Behavioral Diabetes Institute, a leading association in the area of diabetes and mental health.
+What: If you are unsure where to start looking for a knowledgeable mental health professional, start by contacting the American Psychological Association.
 Once you find a professional you like working with, don’t be shy about asking questions.

 Some questions you might reserve for your psychologist/therapist include:

-- I have had diabetes for eight years and I’m tired of measuring my blood sugar and watching what I eat.
-What do I do?
+- I have had diabetes for eight years and I’m tired of measuring my blood sugar and feeling frustrated by the constant changes in my blood sugar levels.

 - I’m going off to college soon and wondering how to tell new friends about my diabetes.
 How quickly should I share?

 - My wife won’t stop bothering me about my blood sugar; she’s always looking over my shoulder, and it drives me crazy.
 How do I get her to stop?

 Who: An ideal healthcare team includes the people who are closest to you, both emotionally and physically.
 Diabetes is 24-7, and so it is crucial that the people you spend your days with are on board with your management plan, and are receptive to being involved to the extent to which you want them involved in your diabetes.

 What: Some people with diabetes want their loved ones to know all the details, and to actively participate in healthy meal planning, attending doctors’ visits, and so on.
 Others may actively dislike being “policed” by family members and would prefer everyone stay out of it.
 Whatever your personal preference, there are two guidelines for keeping loved ones on your healthcare team successfully: